yuwata/simple-web-app/HEROKU-HOWTO.md

 ```
 curl -XGET -H 'Content-Type:application/json' https://vast-hamlet-24650.herokuapp.com/
 ```
+* add PostgreSQL support with `heroku addons:create heroku-postgresql:hobby-dev`

 # Tips
 * If PATH env is not correctly set, then `gb` command cannot find `gb-vendor`.
 Thus, you cannot run `gb vendor` command.
 * heroku set PORT env and the port is mapped to :80.
 So, in the application, you should use PORT env as the service port (gin automatically uses PORT env).
+* `heroku-postgresql` adds `DATABSE_URL` env variable.
+So, you should use it on apps.